Learn Cypriot Greek digitally.

 The Common European Framework of Reference for Languages.

-Cyprusays® content is mapped against The Common European Framework of Reference for Languages combined with interactive and engaging learning techniques for digital natives.
+Cyprusays® content was developed by an academic team of Linguists, Professors & Researchers, mapped against The Common European Framework of Reference for Languages combined with interactive and engaging learning techniques for digital natives.

 Illustration of a braided bread 'Tsoureki' with a red Easter Egg on a plate beside mixing bowls and a cutting board.